By Karin Mizgala, co-founder and CEO Money Coaches Canada

 1. Figure out how much you need to cover your expenses

-Believe it or not, this can be more liberating than terrifying.
-Worrying about how you would survive on a reduced income is all the more anxiety producing when you don’t actually know how much you need to live on.
-Figure out what your basic expenses are – chances are you are now spending less than usual on extra’s and you can be more realistic with what your Needs vs. Nice to Have’s are.
-Download our Spending Savings Plan worksheet.
+This might seem like a scary exercise, but is actually very liberating.
+Worrying about how you would survive on a reduced income is all the more anxiety provoking when you don’t know how much you need to live on.
+Figure out what your basic expenses are – chances are you are now spending less than usual on extras and you can be more realistic with what your Needs vs. Nice-to-Haves are.
+Get started with our Spending and Savings Plan worksheet.

 2. Develop new Cash Saving Habits

 Take this opportunity to develop cost saving habits at home.
-Meal planning is a great way to ensure you use all the groceries you are buying and not wasting money by throwing out food you don’t use.
-Not only are you efficiently spending your money, but by planning your meals you can ensure you and your family are making healthy dietary choices.
+Food prices have risen considerably in recent months.
+Meal planning is a great way to ensure you use all the groceries you are buying and not wasting money by throwing out food you don’t eat.
+This means you’re efficiently spending money and ensuring you and your family are making healthy dietary choices.

 Take the time to re-examine your spending habits and priorities.
-Once the crisis has passed, perhaps that weekly trip to the salon for manicures, while a nice treat, is something to scale back to once a month or perhaps only for special occasions.
+Due to the pandemic, we were forced to do without some luxuries, for example that regular trip to the salon for manicures.
+While a nice treat, maybe you discovered you don’t need to do it that often, or perhaps only for special occasions.
 Other discretionary expenditures like travel, eating out, or home décor are ones that you want to re-evaluate.
-Not necessarily eliminate entirely, but cut back on and re-direct funds to debt repayment or savings.
+You don’t have to eliminate them entirely, but cut back on them and re-direct funds to debt repayment or savings.

 3. Build Your Emergency Fund

-In situations like the one we are all facing, having the added security of an emergency fund is reassuring and in some cases critical.
-If you’ve been able to build an emergency fund, this may be the time to use those funds.
-If not, you may have a line of credit which may come in handy to cover some of your expenses short run.
+In tough economic times, having the added security of an emergency fund is reassuring and in some cases critical.
+If you’ve been able to build an emergency fund and are strapped for cash, this may be the time to use some of those funds.
+If not, you may have a line of credit which may come in handy to cover some of your expenses in the short run.

-If you find you have extra cash at the moment, you can start or add to your emergency funds by saving any monies that you’re not spending on travel, going out for coffees, meals or after work drinks.
+If you find you have extra cash at the moment, you can start or add to your emergency funds by saving any money that you’re not spending on travel, going out for coffees, meals or after work drinks.
+While painful, you can make the restrictions work for you!

-4. Remind yourself why you invested, not on what’s happening in the markets now
+4. Remind yourself why you invested, not what’s happening in the markets right now

 5. Get Support

-There are many federal and provincial initiatives to assist Canadians whose employment is impacted by COVID-19 including direct payments and opportunities to defer mortgage payments and other expenses, like student loan interest and hydro in some provinces.
+There are federal and provincial initiatives to assist Canadians whose income is impacted by COVID-19.
 See COVID-19 Updates – Additional Resources section.

 If you are worried about keeping up your debt or credit card payments, contact your lender sooner rather than later.